 Beware of 'fake' off-the-shelf systems

 Commercial off-the-shelf systems of the type used in trusts are rarely as straightforward as the name implies.
 Large off-the-shelf systems can take months and armies of consultants to implement.
-This can often come as a surprise to organisations who have been promised a simple, 'turn-key' solution by vendors, but find that the reality requires a significant amount of customisation to make it work for their needs.
+This can often come as a surprise to organisations who have been promised a simple, 'turn-key' solution by vendors, but find that the reality requires a significant amount of customisation to make it work for its needs.
 Some have compared this to "ordering a new car and instead getting a large box of car parts".

 This kind of 'fake' off-the-shelf system can be the worst of both worlds, the amount of customisation required can negate many of the benefits of adopting an off-the-shelf system in the first place.
 Heavily customised systems often can’t receive the regular updates from vendors and lock your organisation into a long term relationship with the vendor.
 These systems end up looking like 'built' systems, except they are more expensive and less flexible.